jdomainapp/training/jda/examples/jda-eg-coursemanrestful/ReadMe.md

-# CourseMan example for module `jda-mosar`
+# RESTful CourseMan example

-## How to set up and run the CourseMan RFS example
+## How to set up and run the example
 1. clone/pull latest version of the the training repository.
    - Suppose the cloned folder is: `~/jda-training/training`.
    - The **Maven project** of the example: